terabyte/sebot/api.md

 	{
 		"action": "deleteQst",
-		"qid": <ID>,			// ID of the question to delete
+		"qid": <ID>			// ID of the question to delete
 	}

 Output: